-Distribution: In the forests and mountains throughout Washington; Alaska south to California, east in North America to the Atlantic Coast.
+Distribution: Widely distributed in forested and mountainous areas on both sides of the Cascades crest in Washington; Alaska to California, east in North America to the Atlantic Coast; circumboreal.

 Conservation Status: Not of concern